BlakeJC94/basic-beamer-template/README.md

-# phd-mid-year-pres
+# basic-beamer-template
-Presentation for assessors based on phd-mid-year-report and phd-lit-review
+Basic beamer template That I use for most of my presentations